futuredapp/kmp-futured-template/README.md

 ## Deep Linking

-Deeps links are provided by each platform to common code and processed using `DeepLinkResolver` and `DeepLinkNavigator` classes.
+Deep links are provided by each platform to common code and processed using `DeepLinkResolver` and `DeepLinkNavigator` classes.
-The (example) app currently supports following scheme: `kmptemplate` and following links:
+The (example) app currently supports the following scheme: `kmptemplate` and the following links:

 - `kmptemplate://third` -- Navigates to third example screen.
 - `kmptemplate://secret?arg={OptionalArgument}` -- Navigates to secret screen reachable only by deep